mahveotm/mahveotm.github.io/_posts/2025-10-22-thoughts-on-mtn-cloud.md

 This approach would improve developer's confidence, andd help organizations onboard faster.

 ### Pricing
 The price of the **GLD2x** is the cover image for this article.
-TThe currency icon should atleast be the Naira.
+The currency icon should atleast be Naira.
 [Here's what they were probably thinking.](https://youtu.be/IpwSXWq1wwU)

 Above all, great work by the MTN Cloud team.
 I’ve enjoyed using it so far.